ECCO Group - Tax Strategy - 2023

 The ECCO business model is rather unique within the shoe industry, as ECCO owns and operates the entire value chain from “cow to customer”.
 The Group operates in most segments of the footwear market (Men’s, Women’s, and Kids’) and in selected segments of the sports shoe market (namely Golf, Outdoor, and Walking).

-Sales of ECCO products are conducted in 2,100 shops around the world and are handled by a mix of ECCO owned subsidiaries, joint ventures, and third-party distributors.
-Sales are made through a mix of sales channels such as wholesale and retail.
+Sales of ECCO products are conducted in approximately 2,200 shops around the world and are handled by a mix of ECCO owned subsidiaries, joint ventures, and third-party distributors.
+Sales are made through a mix of sales channels such as wholesale, retail and e-commerce.

 It is part of ECCO’s code of conduct that “ECCO will only achieve long-term business success by demonstrating good corporate citizenship...”
 This is seen through ECCO’s general approach to tax, which is 100% commitment to tax compliance wherever ECCO operates.
 ECCO considers its tax payments a contribution to the communities in which it operates, as part of its social value creation.